Question: What causes spotting during ovulation? Can midcycle ovulation bleeding be heavy and come with thick blood clots?

 This article explains why you experience bleeding during ovulation, other symptoms to easily recognize ovulation, and when to worry about a serious health concern.

-What causes Midcycle spotting during ovulation
+What causes midcycle spotting during ovulation?

 On the first day of your period, estrogen hormone is at its lowest level.
-Towards the end of your period, your body, through the action of follicle stimulating hormone, stimulates follicles (at your ovaries) to increase in size till only one follicle become mature and contains a well-developed egg.
+Towards the end of your period, your body, through the action of follicle stimulating hormone, stimulates follicles (at your ovaries) to increase in size till only one follicle becomes mature and contains a well-developed egg.

 This mature follicle secretes estrogen hormones, and because of this, there is a spike in levels of estrogen after your period ends.